THE NATIONAL FIDDLER HALL OF FAME ANNUAL GALA CONCERT

-We have all been waiting for Scott Joss and other 2020 inductees 2020 inductees Shoj Tabuchi/Dale Morris and Don Richwith a host of other talented greats to shine at this famed event.
+Scott Joss, with the other 2020 inductees, Shoj Tabuchi/Dale Morris, and Don Richwith joined a host of other talented greats to shine at this famed event.

 Scott Joss’ International Fans

-Kris’ fans have been avidly following Scott since he wowed and woed audiences worldwide during their tour last year (with the Strangers) through dates and miles that took them from the USA through Europe to Down Under.
+Kris’ fans have been avidly following Scott since he wowed and wooed audiences worldwide during their 2019 tour (with the Strangers) through dates and miles that took them from the USA through Europe to Down Under.

-Now Kris will be supporting Scott (virtually from Hawaii) and supporting his talented band member and friend during his induction into the National Fiddler Hall of Fame.
+Kris supported Scott, his talented band member and friend, during his induction into the National Fiddler Hall of Fame.

 Scott Joss is a talented solo artist with several albums and awards of his own.
-The world class, distinctive fiddler has suported and shared the stage with icons like Dwight Yoakam, Merle Haggard and more.
-This is Scott’s night, and we only guess at how pleased Kris must be to honour him now.
-Indeed, he has already featured on Scott’s latest album.
+The world-class, distinctive fiddler has supported and shared the stage with icons like Dwight Yoakam, Merle Haggard, and more.
+This was Scott’s night, and we can only guess how pleased Kris had been to honor him that night.
+Indeed, Kris had already featured on Scott’s latest album.

-The steller lineup and more details about the event are on the Mabee Website, which says this about Scott:
+The stellar lineup and more details about the event featured on the Mabee Website, which said this about Scott: